All Episodes

 That resulted in his being removed from his seat on the Financial Services Committee.

-The 2014 campaign against Walter Jones looks like an attempt to send a message to other potential house.
+The 2014 campaign against Walter Jones looks like an attempt to send a message to other potential.

 This is what's key about it.

-We're told that the Tea Party House Republicans don't have a prayer because of what happened in a Senate race.
+We're told that the Tea Party House Republicans don't have a prayer because of what happened in the Senate race.

-We're told the media's got the Tea Party buried in these Tea Party House freshmen and other young Turks that are tea.
+We're told the media has got the Tea Party buried in these Tea Party House freshmen and other young Turks that are Tea Party.

 And the point here is that this campaign against Walter Jones looked like an attempt to send a message to other potential Republican renegades that the leadership and the D.C. establishment could come after you and beat you.